Hamilton tops Friday Sao Paulo qualifying

 - Hamilton's title hopes suffer blow after grid penalty

+Hamilton's target will be to win the sprint, to earn the three points for victory in that race, and start sixth for Sunday's grand prix - as high as he can be this weekend.

-The margin of Hamilton's pace advantage was something of a surprise after two consecutive victories for Verstappen.
+The margin of Hamilton's pace advantage on Friday as the drivers disputed starting positions for Saturday's 'sprint' - a shorter race, about one-third the distance of a grand prix - was something of a surprise after two consecutive victories for Verstappen.

 Mercedes were on pole in Mexico last weekend, but that was more down to Red Bull not managing to get their tyres in a good working window rather than any lack of pace.
 And Verstappen dominated the race.

-Hamilton said: "It was a very good qualifying session.
+Seven-time champion Hamilton said: "It was a very good qualifying session.
 I am super-happy with it.
 We have the penalty but we give it everything we've got."

-Hamilton's target will be to win sprint qualifying, to earn the three points for victory in that race, and start sixth for Sunday's grand prix - as high as he can be this weekend.

 Verstappen said he suspected at least part of it would be explained by his rival's fresh engine.
 Mercedes have fitted the fifth engine of the season to Hamilton's car, two more than are permitted for the season.

 "When they take a new engine, they have a bit more power for the weekend so for me it is not a big shock," Verstappen said.
 "I am just happy to be second; it is a good position to start from.
-It is nice to be closer but sometimes you have to be satisfied with what you get."
+It is nice to be closer but sometimes you have to satisfied with what you get."

+Mercedes have been managing a reliability problem with their engine since mid-season and have had to exceed the allowance with both drivers to ensure they have sufficient engines to make it to the end of the season in as competitive shape as possible.

 Bottas edged Verstappen's team-mate Sergio Perez by 0.015secs to lead the second row, while Pierre Gasly put the Alpha Tauri fifth for the second race in succession.